Recreation Management and Policy Major: Tourism and Event Management Option (B.S.)

 Download program sheet

-Whether you see yourself coordinating festivals or special events, working in the tourism or resort industry, organizing a youth sports program,or working in a municipal recreation setting, UNH’s program and event management degree will prepare you for a career in the rapidly growing recreation industry.
+Whether you see yourself coordinating festivals or special events, working in the tourism or resort industry, organizing a youth sports program,or working in a municipal recreation setting, UNH’s tourism and event management degree will prepare you for a career in the rapidly growing recreation industry.
 You will gain the planning, administrative and leadership skills to work in a diverse array of recreation and event management organizations.
 You’ll also study key concepts in marketing, leadership, management and public policy in relation to delivering recreation services.

-Hands-on, experiential learning is an important component of the program and event management option at UNH.
+Hands-on, experiential learning is an important component of the tourism and event management option at UNH.
 Along with traditional classroom learning, you’ll study with professionals in the field and complete a full-time internship.
 You’ll also have opportunities to conduct research along side UNH faculty.
 You’ll be able to connect with fellow students through the Recreation Society, a student-led club promoting recreation opportunities for the UNH community.

 • Festival and event planner